ekomsSavior/ARTFORGE/README.md

    * Load the message from a text file
 5. Enter a passphrase (this is what you share with the recipient)
 6. ARTFORGE writes a new image into the `output/` directory, suffixed with `_stego.png`

-You can share:

-* The resulting `_stego.png`
-* The passphrase

-Only someone with both can decode the message.

 ### Decoding a Hidden Message